 ICCS 2022 is designed to answer key questions of interest in civic education such as;

 - Do schools provide opportunities for open debate and participation to foster knowledge, attitudes, and engagement?

 - How do adolescents view various social and political issues as they approach the voting age?

 - How does the increasing importance of social media influence young people's civic engagement?

 As in previous cycles, ICCS 2022 will also collect a rich array of contextual data from teachers, principals and students about the organization of civic and citizenship education in curricula.
 The results will provide valuable insights to make informed decisions on education policy and practice.

-Bulgaria, Chile, Chinese Taipei, Colombia, Croatia, Cyprus, Denmark, Estonia, France, Germany (North Rhine-Westphalia and Schleswig-Holstein as benchmarking entities), Italy, Latvia, Lithuania, Malta, Mexico, Netherlands, Norway, Peru, Poland, Romania, Serbia, Slovak Republic, Slovenia, Spain, Sweden
+Bulgaria, Brazil, Chile, Chinese Taipei, Colombia, Croatia, Cyprus, Denmark, Estonia, France, Germany (North Rhine-Westphalia and Schleswig-Holstein as benchmarking entities), Italy, Latvia, Lithuania, Malta, Mexico, Netherlands, Norway, Poland, Romania, Serbia, Slovak Republic, Slovenia, Spain, Sweden

 First meeting of National Research Coordinators (NRCs) and conceptual scoping and development